Cutting Red Tape

 In Gov. Little’s first year as Idaho Governor, we surpassed South Dakota and achieved the title of least regulated state in the country.

 Since Gov. Little took office in 2019, Idaho has cut or simplified 95-percent of regulations, transforming our administrative code.
-We’ve taken other steps since then to ensure Idaho regulations remain streamlined, user-friendly, and easy to understand.
-Gov. Little’s Zero-Based Regulation initiative will continue to eliminate red tape moving forward while maintaining safety.
+Throughout his time in office, he has continued to ensure Idaho regulations remain streamlined, user-friendly, and easy to understand.
+Gov. Little’s Zero-Based Regulation initiative stretched over five years and resulted in Idaho’s Administrative Code going from 736 chapters totaling more than 8,200 pages down to 381 rule chapters totaling only 4,659 pages.
+This has directly resulted in eliminating red tape while maintaining safety.

-Cutting red tape has been a key achievement and unrelenting focus of Gov. Little’s.
-In fact, Gov. Little’s regulatory reform efforts have been so successful that the Legislature saw fit to make the Governor’s Zero-Based Regulation efforts permanent in 2023 by requiring agencies to undergo review of their rule chapters every eight years.
+Cutting red tape has been one of Gov. Little’s key achievements and his unrelenting focus.
+In fact, Gov. Little’s regulatory reform efforts have been so successful that the Legislature made the Governor’s Zero-Based Regulation efforts permanent in 2023 by requiring agencies to undergo a review of their rule chapters every eight years.
+This process started in 2026, and Governor Little plans to continue his deregulation work by streamlining Idaho’s permitting rules in the first two years of this eight-year rule review process.
+He will also continue to look at streamlining opportunities in other listed rule chapters.

 Here’s how we did it: